- Laurel Steinberg, PhD, New York City-based relationship expert and psychotherapist

 3. You don’t get to be your full self in the relationship

 It’s a cliché for a reason: Your partner should bring out the best version of you… or at least a really good version that jibes with your own understanding of yourself, pre-relationship.
-And if you’re finding that certain core elements of who you are have been suppressed or changed in the relationship, it might be time to do some self-exploration or call it quits, says Maya Maria Brown, relationship expert and creative strategist at relationship app Coupleness.
+And if you’re finding that certain core elements of who you are have been suppressed or changed in the relationship, it might be time to do some self-exploration or call it quits, says Maya Maria Brown, an international matchmaker and relationship expert.

 “Do you find that you used to be really silly and joke around, but since you started this relationship, you haven’t really been that goofy version of yourself at all?
 Or maybe there’s a part of you that wants to take life more seriously, but with your partner, it’s always fun and games and running away from the tough stuff,” she says.
 Or, perhaps most challenging, you find that being with your partner brings out parts of you that you don’t particularly like, she adds—for example, a pessimistic or judgmental streak.
 In any of these scenarios, your relationship may be getting in the way of your identity, which is one of the strongest reasons to break up with someone.